Montenegro – the charming Balkan gem that's basically Croatia's cooler, less crowded next-door neighbour.

 Culture & History Buffs

-• 🏰 Budva Old Town – A historic walled city that juts out into the sea, filled with stone buildings and orange tiled roofs, plus you can walk along the city walls
+• 🏰 Budva Old Town – A medieval walled city that juts right out into the sea, packed with stone buildings, orange-tiled roofs, and ancient churches.
+You can walk along the city walls for stunning coastal views – it's like a smaller, less crowded Dubrovnik.

 • πŸ›οΈ Petrovac's Kastell Lastva – A 16th-century Venetian fortress at the edge of town with stunning views over two nearby islets